gabriel-inf/oscars-newtech/README.md

 ### webui
 The web interface through which users can view their current and past reservations, and submit reservation requests.
 The WebUI is built using the [React](https://facebook.github.io/react/) framework.

-### whatif
-A module that can generate reservation suggestions for users on-demand.